cseligman.com

 Query: What is the effect of the Moon on earthquakes?

-Although there are a number of popular myths connecting earthquakes and the Moon, careful (i.e., statistically valid) studies show that there is no correlation with the time of day, the position of the Moon in the sky, the phase of the Moon, or the distance of the Moon from the Earth.
-There is a relationship between the distance of the Moon from the Earth, and "moonquakes", or seismic activity on the Moon.
-Most (if not all) lunar quakes are caused by tidal stretching of the Moon, which averages about 30 feet (about 20 times greater than the average Earthly tide of a foot and a half), and can increase or decrease by about 20% of that 30 feet (or about 6 feet) due to changes in the lunar distance.
+Although there are a number of popular myths connecting earthquakes and the Moon, careful (statistically valid) studies show that there is no correlation between earthquakes and the time of day, the position of the Moon in the sky, the phase of the Moon, or the distance of the Moon from the Earth.
+On the Moon there is a relationship between the distance of the Moon from the Earth and "moonquakes".
+Most lunar quakes originating in the deep interior of the Moon are caused by tidal stretching of the Moon, which averages about 30 feet (about 20 times greater than the average Earthly tide of a foot and a half), and can increase or decrease by about 20% of that 30 feet (or about 6 feet) due to changes in the lunar distance.

 Starting facts: